derektypist/personal-website/README.md

 As a user, when I hover over the navigation links (e.g. Computing), I expect to change background colour.

+As a user, when I hover over the social links (e.g. YouTube), I expect to change background colour.

 ### Information Architecture

 The personal website consists of Computing and Holidays.